 Ways to identify the most linked to pages on your site

-If you’re looking for inspiration before you design a cross link strategy, try checking out the Top Pages On Domain tool at SEOmoz.
+If you’re looking for inspiration before you design a cross link strategy, try this methodology to determine your most linked to subfolders.
 Having an awareness of the most commonly linked to pages on your site architecture can really help fuel new ideas for cross linking.